-The instructions below are provided as examples of how to set up z/OS JCL for the NetEx/eFT Client.
+The instructions below are provided as examples of how to set up z/OS JCL for the NetEx/eFT client.
 Your installation standards and procedures may substantially change these examples in which case you may need to contact your site administrator to provide further assistance.

-If you are going to run the Client as an z/OS program without running under the control of TSO/E (no local command execution), tailor the example JCL in Figure 3 on page 109 according to the following instructions.
+If you are going to run the client as a z/OS program without running under the control of TSO/E (no local command execution), tailor the example JCL in Figure 3 on page 111 according to the following instructions.